What is a winter melon? I’m so glad you asked!

 Don’t expect the winter melon to create any flavor fireworks, this fruit’s taste is best described as bland and earthy.

-It tastes a little like a cucumber but with more notes of freshly-mowed lawn.
+It tastes a little like a standard type of cucumber but with more notes of freshly-mowed lawn.

 For this reason, you often find winter melons enjoyed in cooking.

 This behemoth is a staple in Asian cuisine, especially in Chinese and Indian dishes.

 It’s the chameleon of the kitchen, blending seamlessly into soups, sweets, and beverages.

 Where to Buy Winter Melon